volterraedge/terraform-provider-volterra/docs/resources/volterra_network_policy.md

   namespace = "staging"

   endpoint {
-    // One of the arguments from this list "interface namespace label_selector prefix_list any outside_endpoints inside_endpoints" must be set namespace = "namespace"
+    // One of the arguments from this list "prefix_list any outside_endpoints inside_endpoints interface namespace label_selector" must be set namespace = "namespace"
   }
 }